-&lt;sup>56 The CLICS CCS specification actually defines two types of validators: input validators, which examine the judge's input data to insure the data complies with the specifications given in the contest problem statement, and output validators, which examine the output of a team's program for correctness.
+60 The CLICS CCS specification actually defines two types of validators: input validators, which examine the judge's input data to ensure the data complies with the specifications given in the contest problem statement, and output validators, which examine the output of a team's program for correctness.
 PC2 supports both types of validators.
 However, since output validators are much more common, the term "validator" by itself is generally interpreted as referring to output validators, and that is the how the stand-alone term is interpreted in PC2 documentation.
 This Appendix is about output validators; see the separate Appendix on Input Validators for further information on that type of validator.

-&lt;sup>57 See the section Assigning Auto Judging to Judge modules in the chapter on Interactive Contest Configuration for additional information on setting up automated judging.
+61 See the section Assigning Auto Judging to Judge modules in the chapter on Interactive Contest Configuration for additional information on setting up automated judging.